vavrek/Open-Assistant-Version-Zero/README.rst

 Open Assistant is a prototype open source voice assistant able to interact in basic scripted conversations and automate operating system tasks.

-This is the first (Version Zero) of Open Assistant, which is highly Linux dependent.
+This is "Version Zero" of Open Assistant, which is highly Linux dependent.

 `The newest version <https://github.com/openassistant/oa-core>`_ runs entirely in Python and is more portable.